BubbleWang-wly/EIEA/README.md

 # EIEA
-This repository is the official implementation of EIEA.
+This repository is the official implementation of EIEA (Explicit-Implicit Entity Alignment Method in Multi-modal Knowledge Graphs).

 # Environment